stachowskitim/FLOWSS/README.md

 Author: Tim Stachowski | email tstachowski@hwi.buffalo.edu

 ## Requirements
 FLOWSS requires that Python 3.2, and NumPy and tabulate libraries are installed.
-Python 3.2 is typically installed by default on MAC OS X. The NumPy and tabulate libraries can be installed through a command line interpreter using a package manager such as PIP:
+Python 3.2 is typically installed by default on Mac OS X. The NumPy and tabulate libraries can be installed through a command line interpreter using a package manager such as PIP:
 ```
 pip install tabulate
 ```